OULibraries/oulib_files/README.md

-# oulib_intranet
+# oulib_files
-This is the subtheme of Bootstrap for OU Libraries Intranet sites.
+This is the subtheme of Bootstrap for OU Libraries Digital Acquisitions site.